Temporal Bragg Gratings: Broadband Reconfigurable Parametric Amplifiers: Theoretical Implications

 The amplification mechanism in temporal Bragg gratings can be visualized as a distributed multi-harmonic scattering process, where the input wave at frequency $\omega_0$ interacts with time-modulated interfaces to generate sidebands at $\omega_{\pm1} = \omega_0 \pm \omega_\text{m}$, as illustrated in Fig.~\ref{Fig:multi}.
 These harmonics undergo multiple reflections and transmissions throughout the structure, with constructive interference selectively enhancing the fundamental frequency $\omega_0$.
+Consider a temporal Bragg grating composed of $N$ alternating layers with time-varying refractive indices $n_j(t) = n_{j,0} + \delta n_j \cos(\omega_\text{m} t + \phi_j)$.
+At each interface $j$ between layers $j$ and $j+1$, the time-varying Fresnel coefficients couple different temporal harmonics.
+For a monochromatic wave at frequency $\omega_p = \omega_0 + p\omega_\text{m}$, the standard scattering matrix at interface $j$ reads